 Additionally, you must have a qualifying physical condition or mental disorder outlined in the SSA’s "Blue Book"—its listing of impairments.
 Even if your condition isn’t listed in the Blue Book, you may still qualify for disability benefits if you prove the severity of your illness matches those in the Blue Book.
 Some conditions can be difficult to prove, so it’s important to gather the necessary medical reports, lab results, documentation, and doctor opinions to show the seriousness of your condition.

-You Can Afford to Hire a Social Security Disability Attorney
+You Can Afford to Hire Our Omaha Social Security Disability Lawyers

 Whether it’s to obtain benefits for a disabling condition or any legal matter, many people believe the cost of hiring an attorney is too expensive.
 However, most Social Security disability lawyers work on a contingency fee basis—this means there are no initial fees or upfront costs to hire Cuddigan Law, so you can get help with your claim for benefits right away.

 In most cases, your disability attorney gets paid out of any benefit you receive.
 The cost breakdown usually looks like this:

 - The attorney’s fee is limited to 25 percent of any past-due benefits the SSA awards you and doesn’t exceed $6,000.

 - The attorney is paid out of your past-due benefits—also known as back pay.

 - The attorney receives no fee if you don’t receive back pay benefits.